netsec-ethz/scion-tutorials/content/config/check.md

 Log files for the SCION services are located in `/var/log/scion`.

-Inspect the beacon server's log file using e.g. `less -f /var/log/scion/bs*.log`, to check that
+Inspect the control service's log file using e.g. `less -f /var/log/scion/cs*.log`, to check that

 *   Interfaces are considered `active`: